 Greta informs me that your conversation last week was very productive concerning her abilities and qualifications, yet I have heard nothing from you concerning your decision to engage her services as your submissive.
 You must know that with her exquisite beauty, talents, and versatility, she is a highly marketable commodity.
 Though she has expressed a keen interest in signing with you, she cannot wait forever even for someone as undeniably charming as yourself.
 I told her that you were eager to sign someone—which is what you led me to believe—so I do not understand the hesitance to seal the deal.
-I am sure that you have had ample time to complete your thorough background check.
-So be a dear and sign the woman already!
+I’m sure that you’ve had ample time to complete your thorough background check.
+So, be a dear and sign the woman already!

 Elena Lincoln, Owner and Operator, Esclava Salons Washington